labesoft/top-projects/hangman/README.md

 quality.
 It can also be used to provide different steps when required to execute upon conditions by the for and while loops.

-## Project Plan
+## Project Plan Checklist
-First, let's check the steps to build the Hangman game in Python:
+First, let's check the parts needed to build this the Hangman game in Python:

-1. Copy paste the data-flair origin project
+[X] Core hangman Program
-1. Add a rich name dictionary
+[X] Add a rich name dictionary
-1. Define the model, hinting on length, with guess left, wrong guesses and drawing the hangman.
+[X] A model hinting on length, with guess left, wrong guesses and drawing the hangman.
-1. Implement a command line main thread.
+[X] Implement a command line main thread.
-1. Passing the function in the program to run.
+[X] Passing the function in the program to run.
+[ ] Create a OO design
+[ ] Create a tkinter GUI
+[ ] Create an Angular GUI

 So that is basically what we will do in this Python project.
 Let's start.